jusstjess/second-phase-project-main/public/notes.md

 - Incorporate client-side routing
 - Use data from an API

-## Introduction

-Now that you've learned the fundamentals of React, it's time to practice and expand your skills by making a React project from scratch!

-This assignment is open-ended when it comes to the actual content.
-You are free to create whatever you'd like, as long as it incorporates the requirements listed in these instructions.

 ## Requirements

-1. 🎯 You must make a single page application (only one `index.html` file) using `create-react-app`.
+1. ✅ You must make a single page application (only one `index.html` file) using `create-react-app`.
-2. 🎯Your app should use at least 3 components in a way that keeps your code well organized.
+2. ✅Your app should use at least 3 components in a way that keeps your code well organized.
-3. 🎯There should be at least 3 client-side routes using [React Router][react-router].
+3. 🎯There should be at least 2 client-side routes using [React Router][react-router].
 Be sure to include a nav bar or other UI element that allows users to navigate between routes.              |